grbinho/Resequencer/README.md

 ## Configuration

 Configuration of connection strings and other sensitive data should be put into AppSettings.config.
-There should be is one AppSettings.config for every console application in the solution.
+There should be one AppSettings.config for every console application in the solution.
 That file is not provided with the solution.
 You have to add it yourself.